Jean grew up in Elkins, West Virginia and earned a degree in International Affairs from the University of Colorado, Boulder.

 After 20 years freelancing for the BBC and other broadcasters, Jean started to hanker for the mountains of West Virginia.
 In 2002 she left the big city to return to her home state.
 She sometimes misses the excitement of walking into Broadcasting House in London, but her current office view is stunning and helps make up for it.

 From 2009 – 2016 Jean produced and presented Inspiring West Virginians– a radio series for West Virginia Public Broadcasting.
 The series profiles West Virginians who are global leaders in the sciences and in business.
-In addition, with West Virginia Public Broadcasting, she has produced five videos of former Inspiring West Virginians aimed at West Virginia’s middle school students (see Inspiring WV for Students tab on the left-hand menu).
-This series of videos is available on PBS Learning Media and also airs as two half-hour television programs on West Virginia Public Broadcasting and their sister station, the West Virginia Channel.
+In addition, with West Virginia Public Broadcasting, she has produced five videos of former Inspiring West Virginians aimed at West Virginia’s middle school students.
+These are available on PBS Learning Media.
+These profiles also became two half-hour television programs that air on West Virginia Public Broadcasting and their sister station, the West Virginia Channel.